Building a Bulb in PlayPosit 3.0

 - Create an interaction and select the correct answer choice(s).

-- Under the Advanced options, select Only show answer highlighting on last attempt and select Never show answer highlighting.
-Choose any other options that you would like and then click Done.
+- For Check All and Fill in the Blank, under the Advanced options, select Only show answer highlighting on last attempt and select Never show answer highlighting.
+Choose any other options then click Done.
+Learner view:

-Note: Learners will not see highlighting for correct, incorrect, or missed answer selections.
+Note: If Never show answer highlighting is selected, learners will not see highlighting for correct, incorrect, or missed answer selections.
 They will also not see the points earned or points available.
 Learners will only see a pop up notification that confirms their answer has been submitted.

 Chain and stack questions together